What Are Dental Crowns?

 The placement of a dental crown usually happens in two visits.
-Our dentist evaluates the condition of the tooth during the first visit.
+Dr. Von Boeckmann evaluates the condition of the tooth during the first visit.
 X-rays may be taken to understand the status of the tooth and tooth root.
 In cases where the gums are infected, the disease should be cured before starting with the process of placement of a dental crown.

 The placement of a dental crown requires some part of the enamel layer to be filed.
 This gives space for placing a dental crown.
 Our dentists use numbing agents to prepare the natural tooth.
-Once the tooth is prepared our dentist takes impressions of the tooth to get the dental crown prepared in the lab.
+Once the tooth is prepared Dr. Von Boeckmann takes impressions of the tooth to get the dental crown prepared in the lab.
 A temporary crown is placed over the tooth until the next dental visit, where it is replaced with the permanent one.

 Caring for a dental crown is not very different from caring for the natural tooth.
-Our dentist explains to patients what they can and cannot do after the treatment.
+Dr. Von Boeckmann explains to his patients what they can and cannot do after the treatment.
 Proper oral hygiene ensures that the crown lasts longer.
 Dental crowns can last for as many as 15 years if proper care is taken.